 #2 Success Expectations

 Successful implementations typically have four key measures: scope, budget, milestones, and the quality of the deliverables.
 Taking the time upfront to clearly define each of the key measures should be one of the first major deliverables.

 Start by defining the scope with clarity and the appropriate level of detail.
 It’s good practice to engage all leadership level and subject matter expert stakeholders in the initial scope conversations.

 Next, overlay the budget, milestones, and the quality of the details of the deliverable to the scope to assess whether all four measures are aligned.
 The measures alignment conversations will either confirm alignment of expectations or force the team to re-evaluate the scope, budget, milestones, or the quality of the deliverables.

 An ideal project team has resources with in-depth industry knowledge, ample capacity, and prior experience as team contributors.
 However, the practical realities are different due to budget, resource availability, and competing priorities in small, mid-sized, and growing organizations.
 The best-suited resources that know the ins and outs of the business are often preoccupied with day-to-day operations.
 As a result, putting the ideal project team together can sometimes pose a challenge.

 A good mitigation strategy is to define roles by responsibilities.
-The time commitments for a core team versus support team are different, and it's important to distinguish the two when putting together a project plan and soliciting support for the project.
-Resources who have consultation, decision making or subject matter expertise can be engaged effectively without requiring huge upfront time commitments.
+The time commitments for a core team versus a support team are different, and it’s important to distinguish the two when putting together a project plan and soliciting support for the project.
+Resources that have consultation, decision-making, or subject matter expertise can be engaged effectively without requiring huge upfront time commitments.